 That does not matter.
 These folks are sadly financed to destroy reputations of those that step beyond the lab and talk to the public.
 If you are sharing facts about science, they figure that they are not actually facts, they are talking points by some company that you are paid to say.
 How crazy is that?

-Since February of 2015 I have turned over more than 15,000 pages of private correspondence at massive taxpayer expense.
-In all of those pages they have not found one single case of anything illegal, unethical, or non-disclosed.
+Since February of 2015 I have turned over more than 50,000 pages of private correspondence at massive taxpayer expense.
+In all of those pages they have not found one single case of anything illegal or unethical.

 It is a sad reminder that we live in a world where activist agendas are more important than objective science, and that as public scientists we honor the highest transparency, yet it is weaponized to harm us.